Last updated on June 30, 2026

 Powered Down Options for Your Favorite Decks

-Can a Commander be Uncommon?
+Can a Commander Be Uncommon?

 Yes!
 As long as the uncommon creature is legendary it can command your 99.
 A regular, nonlegendary uncommon can command your forces in Pauper Commander, but that’s a different format with different rules.